Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 2. e4 dxe4
 3. Bb5+

-The best answer for Black is c6, forcing the White bishop to retreat or be captured.
+The best answer for Black here is 3. ... c6, forcing the White bishop to retreat or be captured.
 But sometimes an easy bot playing Black will respond with Qd7.
 Then the sacrifice of a bishop for a queen is quite worthwhile for White.

 ##### Nimzowitsch defense, Scandinavian, exchange, Marshall gambit